Jeavon/Slimsy/README.md

 ============
 **Effortless Responsive Images with Slimmage and Umbraco**

-Slimmage.js used in conjunction with ImageProcessor (included in Umbraco v7.1) will make your responsive websites images both adaptive and "retina" quality (if supported by the client browser).
+Slimmage.js used in conjunction with ImageProcessor.Web (included in Umbraco v7.1) and the built-in Umbraco Image Cropper will make your responsive websites images both adaptive and "retina" quality (if supported by the client browser).

 Slimsy installs everything you need to use Slimmage.js in Umbraco v7.1.
 It includes Slimmage.js, SlimResponse and some helper methods that work with both dynamic and typed published content models.

 ## Implementing post package installation

-### 1. Add slimmage.js  to page
+### 1. Add slimmage.js to your pages

 In your master template add the Slimmage Javascript file(s) to the top of your head section (Slimmage should be the first js library)